 Return Generated Keys option, an auto increment key is added as an output mapping as follows:

 Returning updated row count

-With the current functionalities of DSS, we don't have a way to indicate that the update operation did not affect any rows.
+With the current data services functionality, we don't have a way to indicate that the update operation did not affect any rows.
 But, we can return the updated row count as a response to the client in queries like update/insert to indicate how may rows are affected by the query execution.